AdobeDocs/campaign-classic.en/help/delivery/using/monitoring-deliverability.md

 The Deliverability package gives you access to:

-* Technical tracking report for day-to-day deliverability performance (technical monitoring).
-This report, available on demand, enables you to receive a daily report by email at a specified address.
-For more on this, contact the Adobe Customer Care team.
 * The [Inbox rendering report](../../delivery/using/inbox-rendering.md) which enables you to preview your messages on major email clients in order to scan content and reputation.
 * Overview of message quality (inbox, spam).

 You can also use the following tools:

 * The **[!UICONTROL Delivery throughput]** report gives you an overview of the entire platform's throughput for a given period.
 For more on this, see [this section](../../reporting/using/global-reports.md#delivery-throughput).
-* The **[!UICONTROL Technical deliverability monitoring]** report includes a number of deliverability quality indicators for your platform.
-For more on this, see [this section](#technical-deliverability-monitoring).
 * Each delivery generates a broadcast statistics report for the different Internet service providers (ISPs).
 It shows some data quality and reputation metrics that may impact your deliverability, including the following numbers:
     * **[!UICONTROL Hard bounces]** indicate data quality.
 This number should be less than 2%.
     * **[!UICONTROL Soft bounces]** indicate reputation.
 This number should not be higher than 10% for any given ISP.